 REQ9: Data provenance

 In some communities (e.g. HBP), an important issue is that of data reproducibility, i.e. information on how to regenerate data sets or when data is not stored at all, but only produced by certain services on demand.
-This requires the data management platform to store somewhere information, for instance at the metadata level, on workflows and input data necessary to generate certain data set.
+This requires the data management platform to store somewhere information, for instance at the metadata level, on workflows and input data necessary to generate certain datasets.
 These are unfortunately very specific to each community and their data and metadata standards.

 The State-of-the-Art technology for Open Data

 This section provides an overview of existing technologies with potential to support open data use cases of EGI communities.
-Main focus of this section is on technologies and tools, which enable efficient sharing, transfer and remote access to large data sets either obtained directly from experiments or generated through simulations.
+The main focus of this section is on technologies and tools, which enable efficient sharing, transfer and remote access to large data sets either obtained directly from experiments or generated through simulations.

 ownCloud